-Computational Science and Engineering, PhD

-Graduate Coordinator: Dukka KC Email: dbkc@ncat.edu Phone: 336-334-7437 Department Chair: Marwan Bikdash Email: bikdash@ncat.edu Phone: 336-334-7437
+Computational Science and Engineering, PhD College of Engineering Graduate Coordinator: Dukka KC Email: dbkc@ncat.edu Phone : 336-334-7437 Department Chair: Marwan Bikdash Email: bikdash@ncat.edu Phone : 336-334-7437

 The PhD in Computational Science and Engineering (CSE) is an interdisciplinary graduate program designed for students who seek to use advanced computational methods to solve large problems in diverse fields ranging from the basic sciences (physics, chemistry, mathematics, etc.) to sociology, biology, engineering, and economics.
 The mission of Computational Science and Engineering is to graduate professionals who (a) have expertise in developing novel computational methodologies and products, and/or (b) have extended their expertise in specific disciplines (in science, technology, engineering, and socioeconomics) with computational tools.
-The Ph.D. program is designed for students with graduate and undergraduate degrees in a variety of fields including engineering, chemistry, physics, mathematics, computer science, and economics who will be trained to develop problem-solving methodologies and computational tools for solving challenging problems.
-Research in Computational Science and Engineering includes: computational system theory, big data and computational statistics, high-performance computing and scientific visualization, multi-scale and multi-physics modeling, computational solid, fluid and nonlinear dynamics, computational geometry, fast and scalable algorithms, computational civil engineering, bioinformatics and computational biology, and computational physics.
+The Ph.D. program is designed for students with graduate and undergraduate degrees in a variety of fields including engineering, chemistry, physics, mathematics, computational tools for solving challenging problems.
+Research in Computational Science and Engineering and scientific visualization, multi-scale and multi-physics modeling, computational solid, fluid and nonlinear dynamics, computational geometry, fast and scalable algorithms, computational civil engineering, bioinformatics and computational biology, and computational physics.